OpenCyphal/CETL/CONTRIBUTING.md

 cd CETL
 docker run --rm -it -v ${PWD}:/repo ghcr.io/opencyphal/toolshed:ts22.4.x
 ```
-3. cd into the CETLVaSt test suite directory then run the verify script to
+3. run the verify script to configure cetlvast.
+By including `-vv` you can see
-configure the unittest suite with `--configure-only` and (we suggest)
-`--force-ninja`.
-This step is important because it pulls test-only dependencies
-from github (i.e. googletest) and configures them for use by CETLVaSt.
-By
-including `-vv` you can see the exact cmake commands verify.py is executing and
+the exact cmake commands verify.py is executing and you and use `--dry-run`
-you and use `--dry-run` if you really hate my python script so much that you
+if you really hate my python script so much that you want to do all the typing
-want to do all the typing yourself (It's not like I spent a ton of time
+yourself (It's not like I spent a ton of time documenting all of these options
-documenting all of these options for you.
+for you.
 No no. It's fine.
-Don't try to
+Don't try to apologize now...):
-apologize now...):
 ```
-cd cetlvast
-./verify.py -vv --configure-only --force-ninja unittest
+./build-tools/bin/verify.py -vv configure
 ```
 4. Finally, you can cd into the top-level cmake directory you just configured
-and run ninja directly (you did choose `--force-ninja` in step 3, right?).
-Once
+and run ninja directly.
-again, instead of me writing down the name of that directory here where it will
-instantly become wrong, you should ask verify.py what directory it just created:
 ```
-pushd $(./verify.py -lsbd none) ninja test_all
+cd build
+ninja help
+ninja release
 ```